dr2lopez/encrypted-traffic-management/draft-smith-saag-encrypted-traffic-management.md

 This visibility is rapidly diminishing - encrypted Internet traffic is expected to continue its upward trend, driven by increased privacy awareness, uptake by major players and advocacy from the {{IAB}},  {{RFC7258}} and W3C {{TAG}} .

 {{IAB}}, {{RFC7258}} and {{mm-effect-encrypt}} recognise that network management functions are impacted by encryption, and that solutions are needed to persist them - as long as they do not threaten privacy.
-Such solutions would ensure the benefits of encryption do not degrade network efficiency.
+These solutions would ensure the benefits of encryption do not degrade network efficiency.

+This document lists such solutions, and points to evolving IETF work addressing the problem.

 Document structure   {#struc}